yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         (txd)        - when tax dates are being used (uor: n)     - when using another row; where n = the other row (uuid: x)    - with debug enabled... shows the internal UUID reference.

+- CREATING A HEADING:
+  Create a new row where you want the heading to appear, and simply put the heading text you want in the row name field.
+  Then using the arrow selector next to the field select / insert the code <#bzv>.
+Do not otherwise configure the row.
+  As long as you have not selected any accounts, or configuration, you will get just a heading.
+  You can optionally add other field codes, like bold, italics, underline etc, these codes are accumulative.

 USING CATEGORIES (DATE RANGE)